Parent Information for One to World

 To ensure the success of the One to World program, partnerships among Barrington 220 and our parents/guardians are crucial.
 This page is dedicated to providing information about Internet safety outside of the district and providing resources to help parents communicate with their children about establishing boundaries when using media and online resources at home.
 Please use the links below to read more about the topics on this page.

-What opportunities are offered to parents regarding the One to World program?
+- What opportunities are offered for parents regarding the One to World program?

-A series of One to World Parent Meetings for elementary parents were offered in 2016:
+One to World Parent Meetings for elementary parents from 2016:

 - Online One to World Parent Meeting (English)